anandojha/PySTARC/README.md

 CuPy
 ```

-OpenEye Toolkits require a license (OE_LICENSE); needed only by setup.py in the p38, HSP90, and TTK examples.
+OpenEye Toolkits require a license (OE_LICENSE).
+Only setup.py in the p38, HSP90, and TTK examples uses them.

 ## License